d7knight/Javascript-Challenge/README.md

 Edge Cases
 - I checked for case insensitivity in the manufacturer and model when matching.
 - I used a regex applied to model names to match model names that differ slightly extra underscores, hyphens and spaces.
 - I noticed some of the names for manufactures in the listings were multiple words (for example Ricoh Cameras USA).
-I matched listing like this by considering the manufacturer as Ricoh and then continue attempting to match it to a product.
+I matched listings like this by considering the manufacturer as Ricoh and then continue attempting to match it to a product.